NCAS-CMS/cfdm/docs/source/tutorial.rst

 .. code-block:: python
    :caption: *Check is a property exists, retrieve its value, delete
-             it and set it to a new value.*
+             it and then set it to a new value.*

    >>> t.has_property('standard_name')
    True